Wiesbaden is among the best cities to visit in Germany. And, there’s an enormous list of things to do in Wiesbaden. So, where do you start?

 9. Rheingau Royal Riesling

-As the tale goes, the first grapes planted in the area were by Charlemagne.
-Since then, the area has been known across the world as home to the Riesling grapes.
+As the tale goes, Charlemagne planted the first grapes in the area.
+Since then, the area has been known worldwide as home to Riesling grapes.
 Additionally, the production of top-quality wine here started as far back as the 12th century.

 10. The Kochbrunnen

 Imagine a hot spring in the middle of the city!
-Visiting it is undoubtedly part of the select things to do in Wiesbaden.
-The Kochbrunnen is a salty hot spring and spa house with boiling waters reaching temperatures of 66 degrees Celsius.
+Kochbrunnen is a salty hot spring and spa house, with boiling waters that reach 66 degrees Celsius.

 The first mention of this spring was back in 1366.
 It can produce more than 350 liters of hot water in a minute, and you can smell a bit of hydrogen sulfide when you get closer.
 When you fetch a bit of this water, it’s clear but turns yellowish after a day.